RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-The package includes a number of models (i.e., 797) and species (i.e.,
+The package includes a number of models (797) and species (41) across various size classes and activities.
+Among other factors, the available models differ in modeLling technique, sampling site, and the aggregation of data from different locations and rivers.
+The ARGUMENT `Default`, in `ListModels`, indicates which models are recommended based on their performance, generalization ability, and/or development using data that cover a broad range of microhabitat variables.
+However, users can select alternative models when preferred—for example, when evaluating microhabitat suitability in a basin where data for a different model were collected.
+In addition to `ListSelectedCoverTypes`, users can conduct sensitivity analyses to compare the predictions of different models and choose the one that best aligns with their needs and expertise.
+This process allows users to assess model performance before selecting an alternative model or a set of models.
+Sensitivity analysis can be performed using the `PlotHabitatSuitabilityModels` function as
-43) of several size classes and activities.
-Among other things, the available models vary by modelling technique, sampling site and the aggregation of data from different sites and rivers.
-The variable `Default` obtained with `ListModels` indicates which models are recommended because it was considered they performed and generalised better and/or were developed with data covering a large range of the microhabitat variables.
-Nevertheless, users can select other models when they consider it preferable.
-For example, when they are going to evaluate the microhabitat suitability in the basin where data for an alternative model were collected.
-In addition to `ListSelectedCoverTypes`, users can carry out sensitivity analyses to compare the predictions of the different available models and select the one that better adjust to their interests and specific knowledge.
-This allows inspecting their performance before selecting any alternative model or set of models.
-The sensitivity analysis can be carried out employing the function `PlotHabitatSuitabilityModels` as follows:
+follows:

 </div>